Model UN Refugee Challenge

 - Tell others about the Challenge!
 More info

 - Once your MUN conference is over, share your resolutions and tell us how things went.
-A submission form will be available in January 2020.

 What committee should I set up to debate the Challenge’s topics?

 You can either set up a UNHCR committee or debate the Challenge’s topics under other relevant committees, such as the General Assembly, ECOSOC or the Security Council.

 What are the deadlines for registration?

 MUN organizers should register for the Challenge at least 6 weeks before the start of their MUN conference.

 Can I register for the Challenge even though my MUN’s topics have already been identified?

 Yes.
 If your current topics align well with the Challenge’s themes, you can register for the Challenge.
 For example, if you are due to debate about economic inclusion, you can register this debate under the Challenge’s second topic: “Refugees' Access to Jobs and Financial Services”.
 However, you must ensure that part of your debate touches on refugees’ economic inclusion, and only submit your most relevant resolutions to the Challenge for the jury’s consideration.